 - There are different rules for students in an approved training course or integrated learning program.

-- Regardless of age, all employees under 18 years of age are entitled to the minimum standards of employment, such as general holidays, vacations, minimum wage and termination notice or pay.
+- All employees, including those under 18 years of age, are entitled to the minimum standards of employment, such as general holidays, vacations, minimum wage and termination notice or pay.

 - As with all employees in Alberta, employers of people under 18 years old need to perform hazard assessments and control workplace hazards.

 Employees 12 years of age and under